 These are some of the stories that we are reading this half term:

-The children will be exploring the outdoor environment, helping them to develop their climbing skills as well as using different small equipment such as bats and balls.
-Staff encourage them to try out new activities to enable them to develop their confidence and skills.
+The children have free access to the large outdoor area.
+They are able to explore the climbing apparatus to develop their climbing skills and confidence.
+There is a wide range of small equipment such as bats and balls which help to develop throwing and catching skills.
+Staff encourage the children to try out new activities to enable them to develop their confidence whilst supporting their physical development.

 We have a daily 'Funky Fingers' session to help develop fine and gross motor skills.
 This helps the children with their fine motor development and early writing skills.

 Communication, Language and Literacy:

 The children are supported and encouraged to develop their speaking and listening skills through a variety of activities across the week.

 They are developing their confidence to talk about what they are doing and ask questions of their friends.
 A variety of activities are planned to enhance their learning and curiosity.
 This half term we will be focusing on generating rhyming words and using non-fiction books to find out about dinosaurs.

 We use different stories to help children to develop their imagination, ideas and vocabulary.
 There are plenty of opportunities to talk about books and stories, enabling children to improve their comprehension whilst developing a love of books.